NixOS/nixos-homepage/src/content/blog/newsletters/2019_06-lorri-tree-parser-and-formatter-patchelf-0-10-nixml.md

 ---
-title: "#06 - Lorri, tree parser and formatter, patchelf 0.10, NixML"
+title: '#06 - Lorri, tree parser and formatter, patchelf 0.10, NixML'
 date: 2019-04-03
 description: Let us sacrifice our today so that our children can have a better tomorrow
 ---